SABS-R3/software-engineering-day6/_episodes/05-mocking.md

 > functions.
 Make sure to test for the two different behaviours of the function which
 > occur when the input filename is either absolute or relative.
 >
+> Once you are finished, commit your changes and then merge all the new commits on your
+> `test-suite` branch into `master.
+>
 > > ## Solution
 > >
 > > ~~~